craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 In this section you'll find instructions how to enhance the authoring environment performance and how to setup various things for your authoring install.

-To change hosts and ports in your authoring install, see :ref:`authoring-environment-installation-hosts-and-ports`
+To change hosts and ports in your authoring install, see :ref:`authoring-environment-ports-and-hostnames`

 .. toctree::
    :maxdepth: 1